From Residency to Practice: A Doctor’s Guide to Managing New Income Wisely.

 b.
 Build (or Rebuild) an Emergency Fund

 Aim for 3–6 months or up to 8 months of living expenses.
-This is probably the best opportunity to save more due to the high increase in income.
+This is probably the best opportunity to save more, given the significant increase in income.
 Remember, you were living on a lower salary before the income increased.
 So, continuing to live modestly for a few more months will benefit you.

-Using high-yield savings accounts, money market funds, and CDs allows you to collect compound interest on those saved funds.
+Using high-yield savings accounts, money market funds, and CDs allows you to earn compound interest on your savings.

 This acts as your financial safety net for unexpected expenses or job transitions.